 On June 9, 2021 Governor Newsom signed the Education Trailer Bill AB 130 (Chap.
 44, Stats.
 2021).
-One key provision added a coursework option to the manner in which educator preparation candidates may demonstrate basic skills proficiency (CBEST).
+One key provision added a coursework option to the manner in which educator preparation candidates may demonstrate basic skills proficiency.
 This new provision allows Commission approved educator preparation programs to verify that a candidate has demonstrated basic skills proficiency by accepting qualifying college level coursework from a regionally accredited institution of higher education as long as the following conditions are met.

 The coursework for satisfying the CBEST must meet the following:

 - Earn a grade of B- or better

 - Have been taken at a regionally accredited college or university

 - Three semester units (or equivalent quarter units)

 - Have been taken for academic credit (earned units)

 - Be degree applicable (AA degree applicable is OK)